aws-amplify/docs/js/interactions.md

 ```
 The `conversationModeOn` props turns voice conversation mode on/off.

-If needed, you can also pass `config` in the props to modify the silence detection parameters, like in this example:
+If needed, you can also pass `voiceConfig` in the props to modify the silence detection parameters, like in this example:

 ```jsx
 const customVoiceConfig = {